tegorman13/ai_gd_chapter/Categories.md

 ### Interaction
 - Lai (2023) - Towards a Science of Human-AI Decision Making: An Overview of Design Space in Empirical Human-Subject Studies
 - Bucina (2021) - To Trust or to Think: Cognitive Forcing Functions Can Reduce Overreliance on AI in AI-assisted Decision-making
+- Pescetelli 2021 - Confidence, advice seeking and changes of mind in decision making

 ### General AI assistance